hubidu/heimdall-io/report-app/README.md

 ## DONE
 - FIX: Error when trying to view test details of "The test will fail and should still get a report When I throw an assertion" (firefox) - "Cannot read property location of undefined"
 - Browserlogs: Higher resolution of timestamps

-## In Progress

 - Label tests with a final result after processing tags
 - Well known Tags: When test is tagged as @failing don't show it in "failed recently"

+## In Progress

+- Test Error: Show breadcrumb path of error (test -> page obj -> action)

 ## Backlog V 2.1